Unlock Manchester Visitor Guide

 Far from a load of nonsense, XS Malarkey is simply the best comedy night on a budget you could ask for.

-Held on Tuesday and an entrance fee of just £5, or £3 with a Malarkey Card if you’re stopping in the area a while, there is no better Tuesday night out than at The Bread Shed on Grosvenor Street.
+Held on Tuesday, at 8pm, with an entrance fee of just £6, or £3 with a Malarkey Card if you’re stopping in the area a while, there is no better Tuesday night out than at CANVAS on Oxford Road.

-The award-winning venue has welcomed Jimmy Carr, Russell Howard and Peter Kay through its doors so the next big stand-up comedian may play in front of your very eyes this year.
+The award-winning club has welcomed Jimmy Carr, Russell Howard and Peter Kay through its doors so the next big stand-up comedian may play in front of your very eyes this year.

 Web: xsmalarkey.com